SHOULD YOU CANCEL OR POSTPONE YOUR WEDDING?

 - Contact Your Wedding Guests Digitally – Send an email to your guests to let them know to refer to the website.
-Rather than spending hours copying and pasting the same text, save some time and swipe this beautiful digital file from calligrapher pro Carly Allred to do it quickly!
+Rather than spending hours copying and pasting the same text, save some time and swipe this beautiful FORM from calligrapher pro Carly Allred to do it quickly!
 Also consider making a Facebook Group or Facebook Event to let your guests stay up to date on information as well.

 - Sit down with your fiancé and read over your wedding contracts as well as discuss possible alternative wedding dates to present to your vendors.
 Be open to possibly moving your wedding to a Friday or Sunday, off-season dates, or even 2021 dates.
 Gather a list of options, but also remain flexible with what your wedding vendors present to you.

 - Use that email template file above and contact your wedding venue and wedding planner (if you have one) first.
 Together come up with a list of various date options that you can present to your other vendors.

 - Contact Vendors With A List Of Possible Dates – Contact your wedding vendors using the email template file OR work with your wedding planners protocol on moving forward in contacting vendors.
 If you have a few vendors who just can’t make it work – chat with them about other possibilities.
 If they are a photographer or videographer, DJ, or officiant, do they have an associate?
 It’s imperative to remain graceful and flexible & remember that your vendors truly don’t want to lose you or your business!